 A. Land and Interest in Land (64100–64199)

 Includes the purchases of land, mineral rights, or land easements.
 It also includes survey, title search, legal, fiscal, and other auxiliary costs required to receive title to the property.
-Purchases not paid directly to state personnel should be recorded in 61XXX–Personal services.
+Payroll costs paid directly to state personnel should be recorded in 61XXX–Personal services.

 B. Buildings (64200–64299)

 Includes the contracted price of structures housing people, equipment, or materials.
-Includes: mechanical and electrical work, which is an integral part of the structure and engineering, architectural fees, site preparation, inspection and related services which are not charged to any other category, including DOA construction supervision charges.
+Includes: mechanical and electrical work, which is an integral part of the structure and engineering, architectural fees, site preparation, inspection, and related services, which are not charged to any other category, including DOA construction supervision charges.
 Building costs also include remodeling if the productive capacity or life of the structure is enhanced.
 Routine maintenance, painting, and similar repairs are not included.

 C. Other Improvements (64300–64399)

-Includes the cost of work performed upon the land and its adjacent ways, such as grading, landscaping, seeding, planting, sidewalks, parking lots, pavements, fences, etc. Cost of building improvements should be recorded in expense account category 642XX–Buildings.
+Includes the cost of work performed upon the land and its adjacent ways, such as grading, landscaping, seeding, planting, sidewalks, parking lots, pavements, fences, etc. Cost of building improvements should be recorded in the expense account category 642XX–Buildings.

 D. Capital Leases–Capital Outlay (64400–64499)